Edited by Leigh VanHandel

 The war of the Romantics: an alternate hypothesis using nPVI for the quantitative anthropology of music

 Empirical Musicology Review, Vol. 11 No. 2 (2016)

 This article offers an alternate interpretation for the data described in Joseph Daniele’s 2016 article “A tool for the quantitative anthropology of music: Use of the nPVI equation to analyze rhythmic variability within long-term historical patterns in music.”
 I examine Daniele’s argument that there is an overall rising trend in rhythmic variability in German composition from 1600-1950, and offer an alternate, historically informed explanation based on the re-examination of the data.
 The rising trend does not appear to be consistent throughout time, and rather than being the result of the waning influence of Italian music on German music, I suggest an alternative hypothesis concerning documented differences between late 19th century German composers and their compositional styles.

-Music Theory Skill Builder is an online music theory fundamentals environment that allows instructors to customize practice drills and assessments to their students and course.
+As of December 2020, Music Theory Skill Builder is no longer being supported by Oxford University Press.
+Music Theory Skill Builder was an online music theory fundamentals environment that allowed instructors to customize practice drills and assessments to their students and course.
 Licensed and published by Oxford University Press.

 Journal of Music Theory Pedagogy, Vol 26 (2012)